matthew-brett/barts-setup/barts_setup.md

 There are two options for networking in this setup:

 1. Fully wireless — WIFI
-2. Fully wired  — WIRED
+2. Nearly all wired  — WIRED

 The following picture is the whole setup, except the IPHONE 12 and projector, using the WIRED configuration.